sumcash-project/electrumx-sumc/INSTALL.md

-## Step 3 - Configure ElectrumX for Sumcoin
+## Step 3 - Configure ElectrumX for Sumcash

 Electrum reads a config file (/etc/electrum.conf) when starting up.
-This file includes the database setup, sumcoind RPC setup, and a few other options.
+This file includes the database setup, sumcashd RPC setup, and a few other options.

 The "configure" script listed above will create a config file at /etc/electrum.conf which you can edit to modify the settings.